Deciding if you should apply for SMI

 The DWP will charge interest on the SMI loan - this means you’ll pay back more than you borrowed.
 Even though you’ll pay interest, it could be cheaper than other ways of borrowing money.

 You’ll need to pay back the loan, but usually only when you sell your home or give it to someone else.
-For example, you might give the home to your son or daughter, even if you still live there.
+For example, you might give the home to a family member even if you still live there.

 You won’t have to pay back any money you get in your benefit payments to help with other housing costs like service charges.